Bikeman868/NPL/docs/LANGUAGE.md

     }
 }
 ```

+Note that the `await` keyword is part of the syntax of `emit` statement, and you can not put `await` on a line by itself,
+it is not a standalone statement.
+This is similar to how you can't have `else` without an `if`.

+Note that `await` does not suspend the execution of the current process until you reference the message that you are waiting
+for.
+This means that you can emit multiple messages with `await` clauses one after the other, and all the messages will be
+sent in parallel unless you reference the response from the first emit prior to sending the second one.

 This assumes that somewhere in the system there is a process that accept `TaxRequest` messages and returns `TaxResponse`
 messages.
 The `invoiceCalculator` process doesn't know, or need to know how this mechansism works.